Morocco Photography Guide: How to Capture the Best Photos of Your Trip

 O

-Local Expert · Fez Cultural Tours
+Riad Manager & Morocco Travel Expert · Fez Cultural Tours

 📅 March 6, 2026·3 min read

-Morocco is an extraordinary photography destination — the light is exceptional, the colours are extraordinary (saffron yellow medina walls, cobalt blue Chefchaouen, ochre Sahara dunes), and every street corner in Fez or Marrakech offers a potential image.
+Morocco is an extraordinary photography destination — the light is exceptional, the colors are extraordinary (saffron yellow medina walls, cobalt blue Chefchaouen, ochre Sahara dunes), and every street corner in Fez or Marrakech offers a potential image.
 But photographing Morocco well requires some understanding of the cultural context, the best times and places, and the equipment that suits the conditions.

 The golden rule: Ask before photographing people.
 Morocco is a Muslim country and many people — particularly women in traditional dress — do not want to be photographed.
 Always ask permission ("mumkin tasawwerni?" — can I take your photo?), and accept a refusal graciously.
 Photographing without asking, or using a telephoto lens to capture people who have not consented, is both disrespectful and often noticed.
 That said, many craftsmen, souk vendors, and medina residents are happy to be photographed and enjoy the interaction — the key is always to ask first.
 A small tip (10–20 MAD) is appreciated when someone has given their time for a portrait.